 With so many deserving grantseekers and such little time available, it is crucial grantmakers can effectively and efficiently use the time they have while still making good grant decisions.

 Application assessment is a critical phase of the grant lifecycle.
-And that’s why Good Grants provides an entire suite of tools, featuring five powerful review modes that offers grantmakers both the flexibility to create an assessment process as unique as their grant program and the efficiency of a streamlined system so they can save time doing it.
+And that’s why Good Grants provides an entire suite of tools, featuring five powerful review modes that offer grantmakers both the flexibility to create an assessment process as unique as their grant program and the efficiency of a streamlined system so they can save time doing it.

 Here are some common ways grantmakers use the Good Grants review suite to make good grant decisions.